-Brunswick City School District had another year of financial stability however it required using a portion of their reserves to support general operations.
-As the preceding information indicates, the School District heavily depends on its local property taxpayers as well as the State for its operating resources and any uncertainty with those revenue streams can have an impact on district finances.
+Brunswick City School District had another year of financial stability with revenues exceeding expenditures.
+As the preceding information indicates, the School District heavily depends on its local property taxpayers as well as the State for its operating resources.
+It should be noted that the financial outlook of the School District would be significantly impacted if there is any uncertainty in these revenue streams.